 In Northwest Aboriginal Culture, a Frog is a great communicator and often represents the common ground or voice of the people.
 A Frog embodies magic and good fortune connected with shaman or medicine man and with spiritual and therapeutic cleansing.
 Frog's songs are believed to contain divine power and magic.

 The old woman had some dried salmon backbones which had to be soaked along time before they could be eaten.
 So she soaked these in the creek which flowed past their little hut.
 While they were soaking these in the creek covered with stones, a huge grizzly bear came along and ate the salmon.
 Tsak came along and saw the bear eating the last of their food and he was angered and began calling the bear many abusive names, saying the grizzly was a thief.
 The huge bear was very angry at the abusive names he was being called and in anger said to Tsak,”if you don’t stop calling me abusive names I’ll swallow you in one gulp.”
 “Go ahead swallow me,” said Tsak.
-So the huge grizzly came upon Tsak and swallowed him whole without any effort.

 An abundant food source, the Kwagiulth believed the Halibut threw off its skin and fins to emerge as the first Human after the Great Flood subsided.